What is a Linux Server?

 Linux gives IT staff full root access on their servers, allowing teams to set everything from the most basic parameters to more complex permission systems that limit overlap and reduce the need for hands-on management.

-Especially for organizations that develop SaaS tools or live applications, Linux’s virtually 0% downtime, stability and efficiency mean that if it is properly configured, it can generally continue operating uninterrupted until it is manually shut down or experiences a hardware failure.Watch a Demo Back to Glossary
+Especially for organizations that develop SaaS tools or live applications, Linux’s virtually 0% downtime, stability and efficiency mean that if it is properly configured, it can generally continue operating uninterrupted until it is manually shut down or experiences a hardware failure.Start Free Trial Back to Glossary